Saucer

-A saucer is a type of small dishware.
-While in the Middle Ages a saucer was used for serving condiments and sauces, currently the term is used to denote a small plate that supports a cup – usually one used to serve coffee or tea - or a pot - usually for a plant.
+A saucer is a type of small dishware used to support a cup or a potted plant.
+In the Middle Ages, saucers were used for serving condiments and powdered sauces.

+Etymology

+The word saucer entered Middle English in the mid-14th century, derived from Anglo-Latin saucerium and Old French saussier (Modern French saucière), meaning "sauce dish".
+The Old French form itself derives from sauce, coming from Latin salsus ("salted").
+Its meaning as a small vessel for supporting a cup is attested from around 1700.

 Overview

-The center of the saucer often contains a depression or raised ring sized to fit a matching cup; this was only introduced in the mid 18th century.
+The center of the saucer often contains a depression or raised ring sized to fit a matching cup; this was only introduced in the late 17th century.
 The saucer is useful for protecting surfaces from possible damage due to the heat of a cup, and to catch overflow, splashes, and drips from the cup, thus protecting both table linen and the user sitting in a free-standing chair who holds both cup and saucer.
 The saucer also provides a convenient place for a wet spoon, as might be used to stir the drink in the cup in order to mix sweeteners or creamers into tea or coffee.

-Some people pour the hot tea or coffee from the cup into the saucer; the increased surface area of the liquid exposed to the air increases the rate at which it cools, allowing the drinker to consume the beverage quickly after preparation.
-This was very common in the 18th century.
+Some people pour hot tea or coffee from the cup into the saucer; the increased surface area of the liquid exposed to the air increases the rate at which it cools, allowing the drinker to consume the beverage quickly after preparation.
+This was a common practice in the 18th century, although the saucers that were used were deeper than modern saucers.

 Although often part of a place setting in a tea or dinner set, teacups with unique styling are often sold with matching saucers, sometimes alone, or as part of a tea set, including a teapot and small dessert plates.

+History

+The use of a small dish beneath a teacup or coffee cup developed during the 17th century in China.
+According to tradition, the practice originated when the daughter of a military official, finding it difficult to handle hot bowls of tea, asked a local potter to devise a small plate on which to rest the bowl.
+This coincided historically with the introduction of tea to Europe, and Europeans thus adopted the saucer.

+In Europe, the saucer was predominantly used from the late 17th century onward, initially as a flat or lipped dish intended to catch drips from teacups and coffee cups, which at that time typically lacked handles.
+The saucer also served as an alternative holding surface when a cup was too hot to grasp directly, a function similar to the coffee cup sleeve.